Panna district: Economy

 In 2006 the Ministry of Panchayati Raj named Panna one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 24 districts in Madhya Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).
 It is among the five poorest districts in the state in terms of income.
 It ranks 41st out of 45 districts in human development index (HDI) in Madhya Pradesh.

+This district has large reserves of diamonds and limestone, some cement factories are operated here.
+A unit of J.K.
+Cement is operating here.
+Udyogiri Puraina is an industrial area in Panna.
+It is located near Katni, some industrial units are functioning here.

 Divisions

 Gram panchayats under Panna district

 This intermediate subdivisions are also called block, intermediate panchayat, tehsil or tahsil.
 Inside Panna district, there are the following nine subdivisions: